 Feng shui is derived from a Chinese tradition, translating not to, “rearrange your furniture randomly to achieve it,” but rather means flow.
-The words mean: wind (feng) and water (shui), referring to the natural flow of these things.
-The idea, when applied to interior design, simply means to arrange your furniture to maximize the natural flow of life; to make living a natural and easy process, and such that each piece compliments everything around it.
+The words mean: wind (feng) and water (shui), referring to the natural flow of life and nature.
+The idea, when applied to interior design, simply means to arrange your furniture to maximize the natural flow of life; to make living a natural process, and such that each piece compliments everything around it.
 It doesn’t mean that you need to buy a water feature for your living room, or that your old arrangement was blocking your chakras or anything like that.
 Only that there are ways to better maximize the space that you already have, making the space seem bigger and make you feel more at home in it.
 So here are a few tips to maximize the feng shui in your living room.

 Declutter the Space

 This should go without saying, but all that stuff that you have and keep saying you are going to throw away?
 The magazines piling on the coffee table, the sock that randomly found its way onto a bookshelf?
 They need to go.
 That doesn’t necessarily mean that you need to throw it away, but you might want to consider an organizational scheme that fits your home and lifestyle.
 That might mean tossing some of the older magazines that you have, or it might simply mean finding a new home for them.